-Running an efficient warehouse operation is an elaborately collaborative effort.
+Running an efficient beer, wine and spirits warehouse operation is an elaborately collaborative effort.
 There are many key internal and external customers that must work together, brainstorm, and pass information along in a timely manner in order to ship accurately and efficiently.
 The sales divisions, customer service reps, IT department, day crew, night crew, drivers, and driver helpers all play a vital role in getting your favorite frosty beverage to your local bar in time for #ThirstyThursday.

 It all starts with the sales division.
 Sales men and women will go out in the trade promoting products, checking retail inventory levels, and taking orders from their accounts.
 A slip of the finger when inputting item numbers can send an account a case of Korbel Blanc De Noir (SKU 8432) instead of the Jack Daniel’s liters (SKU 8243) they were hoping for.
 “Korbel and Coke” doesn’t have quite the same ring to it and certainly not the same taste.
 Customer service reps could make this same mistake.
 Furthermore, they are often expected to figure out which item a customer wants based on vague descriptions, which can sometimes lead to similar issues.
 When a busy bar manager is on the phone shouting over the crowd that he needs “ten cases of that new fruity beer,” does he mean the Harpoon Wannamango that is the latest craze, or Stony Creek Sun Juice, a lesser known, albeit just as delicious, new craft beer launching in the South Shore?